valeriansaliou/valeriansaliou/README.md

 - My domains of expertise are: messaging, protocols, cryptography, the XMPP standard, Rust programming, JavaScript full-stack development, application design, distributed systems, microservices and fault-tolerant architectures.
 - On my spare time, I also like to learn about: economics, 3D printing and CAD modeling.

-> :lock: All of my work on GitHub is signed with my [:key:GPG key](https://valeriansaliou.name/files/keys/valeriansaliou.gpg.pub.asc), which you may use to verify the authenticity of anything I publish.
+> :lock: All of my work on GitHub is signed with my [:key:GPG key](https://valeriansaliou.name/files/keys/valeriansaliou.gpg.pub.asc).
+Use it to verify the authenticity of anything I publish.